AYOUBELATTMANIA/classwms/CONTRIBUTING.md

 ## Acknowledgments

-Thank you for considering contributing to CLASSWS!
+Thank you for considering contributing to CLASSWMS!
 Your contributions help improve the project for everyone.